Trump-associated firm helped send unmarked texts urging vote protests in Philadelphia

 RoboKiller, a call-blocking smartphone app, first noticed the text campaign and traced it to at least 13 phone numbers that had been leased from Twilio, a company that helps corporate and political organizations reach their customers and voters en masse.
 Twilio declined to detail who was behind the election messaging effort, but it did acknowledge Thursday that it had “shut down” the 13 numbers because they did not include an explicit notice to recipients about their rights to opt out.

-Twilio added in a statement it would be “cautious about restoring messaging functionality” in the future, given the “sensitive election environment.”
+Twilio added in a statement that it would be “cautious about restoring messaging functionality” in the future, given the “sensitive election environment.”

 Reached Thursday night, Coby declined to comment.
 A spokesman for the Trump campaign also declined to comment.